Csengupta1101/Titanic-Survivor-Prediction/README.md

 **Creating.** Can we create new features based on an existing feature or a set of features, such that the new feature follows the correlation, conversion, completeness goals.

 **Charting.** How to select the right visualization plots and charts depending on nature of the data and the solution goals.

+# Overview

+## The data has been split into two groups:

+training set (train.csv) & test set (test.csv)

+The training set should be used to build your machine learning models.
+For the training set, we provide the outcome (also known as the “ground truth”) for each passenger.
+Your model will be based on “features” like passengers’ gender and class.
+You can also use feature engineering to create new features.

+The test set should be used to see how well your model performs on unseen data.
+For the test set, we do not provide the ground truth for each passenger.
+It is your job to predict these outcomes.
+For each passenger in the test set, use the model you trained to predict whether or not they survived the sinking of the Titanic.

+We also include gender_submission.csv, a set of predictions that assume all and only female passengers survive, as an example of what a submission file should look like.

+Data Dictionary

+Variable Definition Key

+survival Survival 0 = No, 1 = Yes

+pclass Ticket class 1 = 1st, 2 = 2nd, 3 = 3rd

+sex Sex

+Age Age in years

+sibsp # of siblings / spouses aboard the Titanic

+parch # of parents / children aboard the Titanic

+ticket Ticket number

+fare Passenger fare

+cabin Cabin number

+embarked Port of Embarkation C = Cherbourg, Q = Queenstown, S = Southampton

+Variable Notes

+pclass: A proxy for socio-economic status (SES)

+1st = Upper

+2nd = Middle

+3rd = Lower

+age: Age is fractional if less than 1.
+If the age is estimated, is it in the form of xx.5

+sibsp: The dataset defines family relations in this way...

+Sibling = brother, sister, stepbrother, stepsister

+Spouse = husband, wife (mistresses and fiancés were ignored)

+parch: The dataset defines family relations in this way...

+Parent = mother, father

+Child = daughter, son, stepdaughter, stepson

+Some children travelled only with a nanny, therefore parch=0 for them.